hantsy/helidon-sandbox/GS-MP.md

     }
 ```

 > NOTE: For those who are familiar with Java EE/JAX-RS, please remember to register these JAX-RS components in the JAX-RS activator class manually.
-In a standard Java EE application, JAX-RS registration is not a must, they can be scanned by container in the container startup stage.
+In a standard Java EE application, JAX-RS registration is not a must, they can be scanned by the application container in the container startup stage.

-Restarts the application, use curl to check if the error handling is worked as expected.
+Restart the application, use `curl` to check if the error handling is worked as expected.

 ```
 curl -v http://localhost:8080/posts/noneExisting